 People With Special Concerns

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1.800.426.4791.
+EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by microbial contaminants are available from the Safe Drinking Water Hotline at 1.800.426.4791.

 If you would like to learn more about your water, or if you have questions about its quality, please don’t hesitate to contact North City Water District at 206.362.8100.

 North City Water District monitors the water in our distribution system for various compounds according to UCMR4 standards, as well as other parameters that can be impacted by algae.
 Our primary source water is from the Tolt River but we do also get water from the Cedar River, both of which can experience naturally occurring, seasonal algae blooms.
 Typically these blooms occur in the late spring, but due to a number of environmental factors including sunlight and temperature, blooms can occur at other times of the year.
 Although the algae we see in our water supplies is not associated with health concerns, it can create tastes and odors.
 Thankfully these are well controlled at both treatment facilities.
 Please contact us at our office if you would like to receive a copy of these results.